-Why go?
+Anchored by the grand Hotel del Coronado, this iconic white-sand beach is a local gem that literally sparkles.
 Flecked with the the gold-like mineral mica, the lustrous beach is arguably San Diego’s most alluring.
 Gentle waves encourage frolicking in the shorebreak, while a vast sandy expanse—which never feels crowded—invites sandcastles and kite-flying.
 The beach was immortalized by Marilyn Monroe in “Some Like it Hot,” and you can play the role of starlet with a stay at The Del which gains you access to retro, candy-striped loungers and swanky cabanettes plunked on the sand

-Why go?
-Along the shores of tony La Jolla village, you’ll discover a striking coastline of sculpted cliffs, sandy coves, and scores of sea life.
+Dive in at this snug, golden sand beach cove with oversized scenery.
+Along the shores of La Jolla village, you’ll discover a striking coastline of sculpted cliffs, sandy coves, and scores of sea life.
 You needn’t strap on a scuba mask to catch sight of the many garibaldi fish darting about turquoise waters.
 On the bluff above, palm tree-lined Ellen Browning Scripps Park delights with a grassy waterfront expanse.
 Nearby, The Cave Store hides a 145-step tunnel that leads to the mesmerizing Sunny Jim Sea Cave.